immunant/c2rust/README.md

 # Translating C to Rust

-The translation tool first needs to know the existing compiler commands used to build the C code.
-To provide this information, you will need to generate a [standard](https://clang.llvm.org/docs/JSONCompilationDatabase.html) `compile_commands.json` file.
+The translator needs access to the exact compiler commands used to build the C code.
+To provide this information, you will need a [standard](https://clang.llvm.org/docs/JSONCompilationDatabase.html) `compile_commands.json` file.
 Many build systems can automatically generate this file, as it is used by many other tools, but see [below](#generating-compile_commandsjson-files) for recommendations on how to generate this file for common build processes.

+Once you have a `compile_commands.json` file describing the C build, translate the C code to Rust with the following command:

     $ ./scripts/transpile.py path/to/compile_commands.json